forcedotcom/SalesforceCanvasFrameworkSDK/README.md

 Salesforce Force.com Canvas SDK
 ============================

-### Version

-Master now points to version v38.0 (Winter '17), Note: Version 27.0 (Spring '13) required a mandatory upgrade and some small coding changes, please see the [Spring '13 release notes](https://na1.salesforce.com/help/doc/en/salesforce_spring13_release_notes.pdf) and the examples).
-Use these commands if you still need a previous release (specify the version you need):

-	// Clone the entire repository
-	git clone git@github.com:forcedotcom/SalesforceCanvasFrameworkSDK.git

-	// List the Tags
-	git tag

-	// Check out the previous version
-	git checkout v37.0

 ### Introduction

 Force.com Canvas is a mechanism for consuming third-party applications within Salesforce.
 Its goal is to connect applications at a UI level instead of just an API level.
 The purpose of this GitHub repository is to provide third-party applications with a Java/JavaScript SDK and examples so you can easily integrate canvas-style applications into Salesforce, while developing in the technology and platform of your choice.